Source: Library of Congress, Bookies taking bets at horse races. Warrenton, Virginia

 Source: New Kent County

-Revolutionary Racing anticipated it would invest $50 million to restart live horse racing at Colonial Downs.
+Revolutionary Racing anticipated it would invest $50 million to restart live horse racing at Colonial Downs and open "Rosie’s gaming emporium" there.
 Total revenue from gambling would, after five years, was projected to exceed $200 million.
 Only $7 million would come from 25 Thoroughbred race days at Colonial Downs, plus an additional $1-2 million from three days of steeplechase racing.

 the General Assembly approved historical horse race terminals in 2018, so that revenue would incentivize Revolutionary Racing to re-open Colonial Downs